jemspar/rootstalk_summer2019/content/volume-v-issue-1/two-poems-richard-luftig.md

 ---
 title: "Two Poems"
 subtitle:
-date: 2019-07-12T15:30:00-7:00
+date: 2019-07-12T15:30:00-07:00
 draft: false
 author: "Richard Luftig"
 articletype: "Poetry"
-headerimage:
+headerimage: "two-poems-richard-luftig.jpg"
 headshot:
 authorbio:
+description: "Richard Luftig's second appearance on our pages features an imagined road trip, and the solace of endurance in winter."
 ---

-**[The Notion of North]{.smallcaps}**
+### The Notion of North

 My parents wished away their lives
 in their winter States over moving south
 to Florida or west to the California coast.
 But I dreamed of north, always north.

-I knew just where I'd go\-- North Dakota:
+I knew just where I'd go-- North Dakota:

 First to Bowbells then across the border